aaron-grau/curic/react/projects/todos/README.md

 In this phase, you will create React components to display your todo list and its items

+### `App`

+This component will hold all of the top-level concerns of your app.
+A top-level concern is a feature of the app that functions on its own and as such is not nested under any other features.
+In this case, that will only be the `TodoList`, but nonetheless it's a good design pattern to get used to.

+Your `App` component can also be functional, because it doesn't need to use any of React's lifecycle hooks.
+Because it doesn't rely on any of its props, the component doesn't need to receive any arguments.

+**Test your components** - Make your `App` component return a `h1` tag with the name of your app.
+You should be able see your app's name appear on the page on reload.

 ### `Root`

 The `Root` component serves to wrap your `App` component with a `react-redux` `Provider`.
 Remember the `Provider` gives all of your components access to your `store`, allowing them to read the application state and dispatch actions.